zbrox/cloudflare-ddns/README.md

 ### API token

 We need to authenticate ourselves in front of the Cloudflare API.
-To do so we need to an API token to pass along with every request.
+To do so we need to create an API token to pass along with every request.
 You can generate an API token to use specifically with this application on Cloudflare in `My profile > API Tokens > Create Token`.